Sitecore/Helix.Docs/helix/appendix/alternate-visual-studio-structures.rst

 the modules really merit their own Visual Studio projects.

-The modular architecture practices of Sitecore Helix though are meant to improve solution *maintainability* and *long-term value*.
+The modular architecture practices of Sitecore Helix though are meant to improve solution *maintainability*.
 The convention of using a separate web application project for each module (which deploys to Sitecore CM/CD) means that all the code and configuration related to a module are located in one place.
 Combine that with the module filesystem and solution folder structure, and you also have the items, tests, and other related